Periodic Normal Forms for Bifurcations of Limit Cycles in DDEs: Introduction

 \subsection{Overview}

 The paper is organized as follows.
-In \Cref{sec:periodic center manifolds} we review and extend the results from \cite{Lentjes2022} on periodic smooth finite-dimensional center manifolds near nonhyperbolic cycles in the setting of classical DDEs.
+In \Cref{sec:periodic center manifolds} we review and extend the results from \cite{Lentjes2023} on periodic smooth finite-dimensional center manifolds near nonhyperbolic cycles in the setting of classical DDEs.

 In \Cref{sec:periodic spectral computations} we mainly characterize the center eigenspace and its associated adjoint.
-To do this, we prove that there exists a periodic smooth basis of the center eigenspace by extending the results from \cite[Proposition III.1]{Iooss1999} towards classical DDEs, see \Cref{thm:eigenfunctions}.
-We show an interesting interplay between the history and periodicity of the (generalized) eigenfunctions, a phenomenon that is not present in the setting of ODEs.
+To do this, we prove the existence of a time periodic smooth basis of the (adjoint) center eigenspace, see \cref{thm:eigenfunctions} and \cref{thm:adjoint eigenfunctions}.
+To finalize the linear part, we describe in detail the duality and spectral relations between the linear operators that generate the Jordan chains for the (adjoint) center eigenspace.